 Normally the freeholder will be responsible for the upkeep of the common parts of the property (eg, the stairwell in a block of flats, as well as the exterior walls and roof) and of the land it's built on.

-As a leaseholder you'll have to pay a couple of fees, including service charge - to cover the cost of the upkeep of the building - and ground rent - as a tenant of the freeholder (this is technically your rent).
+As a leaseholder you'll have to pay a couple of fees, including a service charge – to cover the cost of this upkeep – and ground rent as the freeholder's tenant (technically your rent).

 The freeholder may appoint a managing agent to manage the property on their behalf.
 The managing agent will manage the property within the terms of the lease and will be paid for from your service charge so you don't incur a separate cost for this.